menu icon

 • 💬 Comments

-I'm telling you, these scalloped potatoes are going to be your family's new favourite side dish (say goodbye to boring roasted potatoes and hello to creamy, cheesy, loaded potatoes)!
+I'm telling you, these scalloped potatoes are going to be your family's new favourite side dish (say goodbye to boring roasted potatoes and hello to creamy, cheesy, loaded potatoes with bacon)!

 Why you’ll love this recipe